Common TMJ Symptoms Explained

 However, if you have pain, tenderness, or discomfort, or your TMJ symptoms mean that you struggle to open or close your jaw completely, then you should speak to a doctor or a dentist.
-If they agree that you have a problem with your jaw, they can refer you to a TMD specialist.
+If they agree that you have a problem with your jaw, they can refer you to a TMJ specialist Greenville SC.

 The specialist will look at the temporomandibular joint, and help you to figure out whether the joint has an issue.
 This joint relies on a hinge action and some abilty to slide.
 The bones in the joint are covered with cartilage, and there is a small disk which is intended to ensure that the movement of the jaw is always smooth.
 There is a lot that can go wrong with the joint.

 Sadly, it can be hard to diagnose exactly what has caused TMJ disorders in many people, but TMJ can usually be treated.
 Dentists believe that the muscles around the jaw can contribute to the problems – especially if you tend to grind or clench your teeth.
 They also think that arthritis in the joint can cause problems, as can damage to the disc or the ball/socket of the joint.

 TMJ disorders can range from mildly painful to something that causes severe issues.
 It is more common in women than in men, and it frequently affects people aged between 20 and 40.
 Some people simply find that their face feels ‘tired’ while others notice that their jaw gets stuck or locks either partially open or partially closed and they may experience quite severe pain.